 The information we use to make health decisions can be conflicting, overwhelming, and hard to understand.
 Our ability to make decisions based on this information is called "health literacy."

-My first job out of college was with the Cancer Information Service of Utah and Idaho as a Cancer Information Specialist.
-We operated out of the Utah Regional Cancer Center in the University of Utah School of Medicine—an office of six people.
-We were part of the National Cancer Institute’s Cancer Information Service network.
-My intention was to work long enough to get my husband through graduate school and then I was going to go to law school.
-I ended up loving my job because I could help people and make a difference in their lives.
-I have also loved all my co-workers and colleagues over the years.
+Donna Branson's first job out of college was with the Cancer Information Service of Utah and Idaho as a Cancer Information Specialist.
+They operated out of the Utah Regional Cancer Center in the University of Utah School of Medicine—an office of six people.